 - Steelman, G.M. & Westman, E.C., Obesity: Evaluation and Treatment Essentials, 2010, CRC Press.

 Visit The American Society of Bariatric Physicians (www.asbp.org), The Obesity Society (www.obesity.org) and The Harvard Medical School Department of Continuing Education (www.cme.hms.harvard.edu/courses/practical) to learn about upcoming review courses.

 4. Review the ABOM Sample Test Questions

+The Sample Test Questions give candidates the opportunity to learn more about question format, style, and level of difficulty.
 Candidates will receive a free copy of the Sample Test Questions upon application completion.